benjaminwesson-okta/api/docs/getting_started/design_principles.md

 X-RateLimit-Reset: 1366037820
 ```

 If the rate limit is exceeded, an HTTP 429 Status Code is returned.
+The current Rate Limit is 75 request per-org per-second

 **Rate Limits are currently not enforced.
 The headers are returned for information only.
 Enforcement will be rolled out on a per-org basis for existing API users**